Do you dream of visiting Norway but you’re on a tight budget? Here’s how to enjoy the best of Norway without breaking the bank.

-Having run this website for more than six years, I speak to so many people keen to take a holiday in Norway that are put off by the price tag.
+Having run this website for more than ten years, I speak to so many people keen to take a holiday in Norway that are put off by the price tag.

-Norway is one of the most expensive countries in the world to visit, but that’s only really a half-truth.
+Norway is one of the most expensive countries in the world to visit, but that’s not the full story.
 It’s expensive if you mimic behaviours from ‘home’ such as staying in hotels, visiting theme parks and eating out every night.

 Wild camping & campgrounds